dkk5517/CMPSC487W/readme.md

 For Mr. Johnson
 View Reservations:
 The GUI provides a view of all current reservations.
 Click the button to load the list of reservations and see details about each one.
-Screenshots
-(Include screenshots of the application here)

-Screenshot of the reservation form
-Screenshot of the reservations list for Mr. Johnson Additional Notes
+Additional Notes
 Ensure that your Python environment is set up correctly with the required libraries.
 If you encounter any issues, check the console for error messages, which can help diagnose problems.